leliamesteban/algolearn/Method.md

-# Check the size of the input

-- if n is smaller than 10, the input is very small and the answer is likely brute force or similar (backtracking)
-- If n is around 100 - 1000, an O(n²) solution might be optimal, so you should consider nested loops
-- If n is between 1000 and 10000, the solution is probably O(n log(n)) or O(n)

 # Decide on a data structure / algorithm

 ## Option 1: 0 < n < 100 - Brute force - Worse than O(n²)